“Crawdads meets the Crawleys

-My recent books include the bestselling novel A Tangled Mercy, a dual timeline story set in Charleston, South Carolina, and the forthcoming Under a Gilded Moon, a historical mystery set at the Biltmore Estate in the tumultuous 1890s.
+My recent books include the bestselling novel A Tangled Mercy, a dual timeline story set in Charleston, South Carolina, and the most recent, Under a Gilded Moon, a historical mystery set at the Biltmore Estate in the tumultuous 1890s.

 My six earlier books include Blue Hole Back Home, winner of the 2009 Christy Award for Best First Novel, and the Common Book selection for several universities, as well as nonfiction and a children’s picture book, A Crazy-Much Love.

 In all my writing, I tend to be drawn to little-known historical events, to humor as well as tragedy, and to social issues and those big existential questions: the human capacity for brutality and bigotry, for example, as well as for remarkable courage and forgiveness.